essentialkaos/bibop/COOKBOOK.md

 ##### `not-directory`

-Checks if given target is not a directory.
+Check if given target is not a directory.

 **Syntax:** `directory <path>`